BavithranB/speechimpairedmonitoringsystem/README.md

 sign variations.
 The solution must be robust, user-friendly, and able to operate effectively in dynamic environments to facilitate seamless interaction.

+# Softwares Required
+To execute this program on your Machine, Makesure you install Modules called

+-- ultralytics

+       pip install ultralytics

+-- openCV-python

+       pip install opencv-python

+-- Playsound

+       pip install playsound

+# Video Capture Deatils
+To feed your camer input, Modify the Argument in code accordingly.

+  ARGUMENT (0) -> Refers the internal Webcam

+  ARGUMENT (1) -> Refers the additional external Webcam

+if camera feed is not opening properly try different arguments in

+    cap=cv2.VideoCapture(Argument)